Grinders / Grain Mills / Flakers

 In addition to the nutritional benefits of milling your own grains, it is cheaper to buy whole grains than to purchase flour that has been already milled.
 Milling also allows you to add a greater variety of grains to your family's diet, and works well with barley, millet, corn, rice, rye, buckwheat, sesame, and spelt.
 This increases your family's overall consumption of healthy grains, and spices up otherwise boring meals with new flavours.

 Aviva is your source for KoMo mills in Canada -- the finest grain milling solutions for your home and also for commercial applications.
 Visit us in store in Winnipeg or call us toll-free (866) 947-6789 for additional information.
+Shipping for units over $100 is included to most locations in Canada.

 Comparison Chart of Electric KoMo Grain Mill Specifications: